preston-johnson/nix.university/README.md

 ### nix-shell
 Type `nix-shell` to load shell.nix (which provides Emacs)

+> [!IMPORTANT]
-:warning: If the above steps do not work, then please tell us!
+> If the above steps do not work as expected, then please reach out!